01-edu/public/subjects/does_it_fit/README.md

 - `volume_fit` that receives 8 arguments:
   - `x`, `y` and `z`, size of the box in which it is going to be tried to fit the geometrical volumes (both usize)
-  - `objects`, the type of geometrical volume(s) that it is going to be tried to be fitted in the box (areas_volumes::Geometrical_Volumes)
+  - `objects`, the type of geometrical volume(s) that it is going to be tried to be fitted in the box (areas_volumes::GeometricalVolumes)
   - `times`, the number of geometrical volumes that are going to be tried to be fitted in the box (usize)
   - `a`, `b` and `c`, the dimensions that the geometrical volume(s) passed will have (all of them usize)
     - `a` will refer to the side of the Cube, the radius of the Sphere, the side_a of the Parallelepiped, the area of the base of the Triangular Pyramid or the base radius of the Cone